 Symptoms of heartworm disease include coughing, difficulty breathing, reluctance to exercise, and vomiting.
 Weight loss and depression can also occur.

 Your vet can test your pet for heartworms with a simple blood test.
 If no worms are found, prevention medication can be administered.
 If worms are already present, your pet will require treatment to halt the progress of the disease.

 Treatment of Heartworm Disease

 Treatment for heartworm disease in dogs involves complete rest for the animal to minimize damage to the heart and lungs.
 Heartworm prevention medications are given to eliminate adolescent worms, and antibiotics and cortisone medications are administered to reduce inflammation.
 A number of treatments may be needed to completely eradicate the worms.
 There is no standard treatment for cats with heartworm disease, but antibiotics and cortisone can help to relieve symptoms.

 Heartworm prevention medications are available to protect your pet against heartworm disease.
 The oral form of the medication is administered every month.
 The injectable form is administered every six months to provide protection for pets.

-Make Pet Vet Animal Hospitals Your Veterinarian in Fort Bend County
+Make Pet Vet Animal Hospitals Your Veterinarian in Houston

-The veterinarians and staff at Pet Vet Animal Hospitals are committed to providing quality, individualized care for patients in Fort Bend County.
+The veterinarians and staff at Pet Vet Animal Hospitals are committed to providing quality, individualized care for patients in Houston.
 We off a broad range of veterinary services, including vaccinations, wellness exams, dental care, preventative care, diagnostics, surgery, and microchipping.
 Call Pet Vet Animal Hospitals today at 281-561-0276 for an appointment or to learn about the prevention of heartworm disease.